 5. Dynamics: What ideas and events seem to have influenced conservation or disequilibrium in systems?

+Each research group will identify a theme or issue at the beginning of the semester that they want to examine in these five different contexts over time.
 Members of each research group will post briefings on their particular theme for the unit, each taking a different perspective.
 Groups will be assigned a different theme for each unit.
 Everyone will read the briefings and include this information when they post their individual responses to the units.